-- 24. The ch.
+- 29. The ch.
 NR 151, Wis.
 Adm.
 Code, infiltration standard is based on the pre-development infiltration volume that occurs on a post-construction site.
 For compliance with the ch.
 NR 151, Wis.
 Adm.
-Code, infiltration standard, the "stay on" volume may be used to show compliance with the required infiltration volume.
+Code, infiltration standard, the "stay-on" volume may be used to show compliance with the required infiltration volume.
 "Stay-on" includes infiltration, evapotranspiration, and runoff reuse for other uses.
-Runoff that does not leave the site via surface discharge is considered "stay-on". - 25.
+Runoff that does not leave the site via surface discharge is considered "stay-on". - 30.
 Water from off-site or outside of the proposed development area should not be included in the analysis to show compliance with the infiltration standard.
-Whereas, a pollutant treatment analysis includes all hydrology entering a treatment device as identified in item 11. - 26.
+Whereas a pollutant treatment analysis includes all hydrology entering a treatment device as identified in item 15. - 31.
 The use of composite CNs for determining compliance with ch.
 NR 151, Wis.
 Adm.
 Code, infiltration standard is not appropriate and may not be appropriate for peak flow calculation as well.
 Composite CNs for different land cover condition may result in significantly different runoff volume for small rainfall events (i.e. smaller than 1-yr/24-hr rainfall events) including an annual average rainfall series.

-See additional discussion about composite CNs under item 20 relative to the peak flow standard.
+See additional discussion about composite CNs under item 24 relative to the peak flow standard.

-- 27. RECARGA is a bioretention/rain garden sizing program developed by the UW-Madison Civil and Environmental Engineering Water Resources Group.
+- 32. RECARGA is a bioretention/rain garden sizing program developed by the UW-Madison Civil and Environmental Engineering Water Resources Group.
 It is publicly available and can be downloaded via the DNR Runoff Management Models web page: http://dnr.wi.gov/topic/stormwater/standards/recarga.html RECARGA may also be used to determine TSS removal credit for non-vegetated infiltration practices.
 To eliminate evapotranspiration, the root layer depth can be set at a very small value (such as 0.1") but it cannot be set at zero.
-TSS and TP removal credit of 100% is given for the recharge (infiltrated) volume. - 28.
+TSS and TP removal credit of 100% is given for the recharge (infiltrated) volume. - 33.
 Average annual runoff and infiltration volumes may be calculated using WinSLAMM or RECARGA.
 The following approaches could be used: - a) In WinSLAMM, the pre-development runoff volume is calculated by entering the predeveloped acreage and curve number in the "Pre-Development Runoff Volume" located under the "Tools" tab.
 The results are produced in the model output summary under the "Outfall" and "Runoff Volume" tabs.
-This can be accomplished in a single model run. - b) In RECARGA, the pre-development infiltration volume can be calculated by inputting the existing condition tributary area, percent impervious and pervious CN, with a very small facility area such as 0.01 sf. . - 29.
+This can be accomplished in a single model run. - b) In RECARGA, the pre-development infiltration volume can be calculated by inputting the existing condition tributary area, percent impervious and pervious CN, with a very small facility area such as 0.01 sf. - 34.
 Infiltration and bioretention facilities should have their surface outlet raised off the bottom to ensure infiltration occurs across the entire bottom of the facility.
 An elevated outlet also helps keep accumulated sediment within the facility.
-DNR generally recommends placing the outlet 6 to 12 inches above the top of the engineered soil and designing the facility so the surface of the facility drains down within 24 hours.
+DNR generally recommends placing the outlet 6 to 12 inches above the top of the engineered soil. - 35.
+An infiltration basin should be designed to draw down within 24 hours from the end of a single rainfall event such as a 1-yr/24-hr event.
+An infiltration basin should be designed to draw down within 72 hours from the end of a 100-yr/24-hr rainfall event.
+These calculations do not have to account for back-to-back rainfall events.
+The surface ponding depth divided by the design infiltration rate should not exceed the surface draw down time of 24 hours.
+Also, the design of the infiltration facility should take into consideration an extended period of release from an upgradient detention facility.